alandmoore/admbrowser/README.rst

 - WCGBrowser was based on QtWebKit, ADMBrowser is based on QtWebEngine
 - WCGBrowser supports Python2 and Python3.
 ADMBrowser will only actively support Python3.
+- WCGBrowser runs with Qt4 or Qt5.
+ADMBrowser requires Qt5 (5.4 or higher).
 - The command line and configuration syntax may differ slightly.

 *ADMBROWSER IS CURRENTLY ALPHA QUALITY*  Many features are broken or unavailable simply because QtWebEngine is young and does things differently than QtWebKit.